 The SARS-Cov-2 virus is contained within a lipid envelope and therefore is susceptible to inactivation with detergents.

-Evidence recommends the use of alcohol solutions at 70% or sodium hypochlorite solutions at 0.1%.
-Sodium hypochlorite 0.1% may be obtained by diluting household bleach, which is typically at concentrations of 5%.
+Evidence recommends the use of alcohol solutions at 70% or sodium hypochlorite solutions at 0.1% for non-clinical environments.
+(Sodium hypochlorite 0.1% may be obtained by diluting household bleach, which is typically at concentrations of 5%.
 Therefore, a solution of 1:50 will provide 0.1%.
 However, you should confirm the initial concentration of the product as it may vary across brands.
 Chlorhexidine has been found to be less effective in inactivating the virus.
+For clinical environments, the use of chlorine releasing agents is indicated - Presept or Actichlor or Sanichlor tablets diluted are all appropriate options.

 If alternative products are used, it is recommended that practitioners should refer to manufacturer advice on the suitability for use of the product as a lipid envelop virucide, to the EN 14476 standard.